Jade City by Fonda Lee (The Green Bone Saga, #1)

 Sometimes stories introduce their readers to a new (to them) setting by including a character who is also new.
 Others just drop you in and expect you to keep up.
 This book had a wonderful blend of both, not by having a character who was wholly new to the setting, but one who was returning after an absence spent in a setting implied to be very much like the real modern world.
 It also included some who were continually present, but marginalized in different ways from each other.
 The combination of them meant that different people were naturally able to comment on or explain different parts of the setting and give different views on the principal players involved, without it ever feeling like an infodump.
 It took me a little bit to get into it because there was a lot of world to build, but once it got going I couldn't read anything else until I was done.

 One of the very clever things this book did to center the reader fully in the world was to repurpose various phrases in English which normally have different (sometimes negative) meanings, by recontextualizing them in a fictional country which is organized around this highly prized and quasi-magical substance, Jade.
 Phrases related to being green are turned from being an indication of new-ness or weakness into expressions indicating strength, prowess, and power.
 To be "cut" has a new, Jade-specific and differently positive meaning, etc. Early on it made me pause to reconfigure my expectations of these words, but because the context was clear and these new meanings were unmistakable it hastened a kind of immersion into this new world, and that new world is fantastic.

-CW for sexual abuse (brief mention), torture (brief mention), sexism, drug use, addiction, mental illness, self harm, body horror, sexual content, massacre, violence, major character death.
+CW for cursing, grief, sexual content (explicit), sexual abuse (brief mention), torture (brief mention), sexism, drug use, drug abuse, mental illness, self harm, body horror, massacre, excrement (brief), vomit, blood, violence (graphic), gun violence, torture, animal death (brief), major character death, death.